A functional tensor model for dynamic multilayer networks with common invariant subspaces and the RKHS estimation: Model

 $\mx,\my$ characterize the vertex features shared across layers, and $\mr^{[t]}_s$ captures the layer-specific differences and their smooth temporal evolution.
 For notational simplicity, we may abbreviate the function $\mathbf{R}^{[t]}_s$ as $\mathbf{R}^{[t]}$ or $\mathbf{R}$ when the context is clear.

-Similar to how the FTDN model encompasses the dynamic SBM in Section~\ref{sec:single}, the MFTDN model can also accommodate dynamic multilayer SBMs.
+{ Similar to how the FTDN model encompasses the dynamic SBM in Section~\ref{sec:single}, the MFTDN model can also accommodate dynamic multilayer SBMs.
 This includes not only the case where all layers share the same community assignment, but also cases where community assignments differ across layers.
 In the latter scenario, the distinct layer-specific structures can be captured by increasing the embedding dimension $d$ appropriately.
-For example, if $2$ layers each have $2$ communities but potentially with different assignments, their union can be represented by an MFTDN with $d$ at most $3$.
+See Appendix~\ref{app:add discussion for MFTDN} for more discussion.

+The MFTDN model essentially extends the COSIE model by incorporating a smoothness assumption on $\mathbf{R}_s^{[t]}$ over time $t$ (which implies smoothness of the probability matrices $\mathbf{P}_s^{[t]}$ over time $t$).
+For many real-world dynamic networks, we believe such a smoothness assumption is reasonable.
+When this smoothness assumption holds, the MFTDN model should be able to achieve more accurate estimates than the COSIE model by leveraging this additional temporal smoothness information.
+And our simulation studies in Section~\ref{sec:simu} empirically confirm that MFTDN achieves superior estimation accuracy compared to COSIE and other baseline models that do not exploit smoothness.